 We hope that breastfedbabies.org will be able to answer many of your questions about breastfeeding.
-If you have specific concerns, your midwife or health visitor should be able to help, or you could contact one of the local support groups or breastfeeding counsellors listed in our Support section.
+If you have specific concerns, your midwife or health visitor should be able to help, or you could contact one of the local support groups, a peer support mother or breastfeeding counsellors as listed in our support section.

 In this website, babies are referred to as 'he'.

 Good for mums, babies and businesses